gsvamsikrishna/python-kafka-microservices/README.md

 1. Click **+ Add environment**.
     > **Note:** There is a *default* environment ready in your account upon account creation.
 You can use this *default* environment for the purpose of this workshop if you do not wish to create an additional environment.

-    * Specify a meaningful `name` for your environment and then click **Create**.
+2. Specify a meaningful `name` for your environment and then click **Create**.
     > **Note:** It will take a few minutes to assign the resources to make this new environment available for use.

-Next page will show you "Stream Governance Packages"
 <!--
 Stream Governance includes broadly three major features: Schema Registry, Stream Catalog, and Stream Lineage